dhee-tree/majesticQuiz/visualising_data_task/README.md

 ## Usage
 - Navigate to the homepage and click any of the visualise button to visualise the data.
 - On the homepage, click on the upload button to upload your own data and visualise it.
-- On the upload page, clic on the download button to download a sample csv file to for upload (optional).
+- On the upload page, click on the download button to download a sample csv file to for upload (optional).

+## Live Application
+The application is live on heroku and can be accessed [here](https://vis.ighomena.me)